-The essay introduces an interesting, clear, arguable, and precise claim, based on the topic or text(s) and establishes the significance of the claim.
-The essay maintains strong focus on the purpose and task, using the whole essay to support and develop the claim and counterclaims fairly while thoroughly addressing demands of the prompt.
+The essay introduces an interesting, clear, arguable, and precise claim, based on the topic or text(s).
+The essay maintains strong focus on the purpose and task, using the whole essay to support and develop the claim and counterclaims fairly while thoroughly addressing the demands of the prompt.